-In that discussion I erroneously referred to THE LAST LAUGH as a source of information about Chicago area inprovisational comedy.
-The book I should have mentioned is called SOMETHING WONDERFUL RIGHT AWAY by Jeffrey Sweet.
+In that discussion I erroneously referred to SOMETHING WONDERFUL RIGHT AWAY by Jeffrey Sweet.

 “If I were ever mentoring an aspiring comedian I’d say, ‘watch the new guys, but watch the old guys too, man, all the way back to Rodney and ….
 Henny Youngman….watch them all because they’ve got something that you need.”

 And that’s where we end this first part of my conversation with Actor-Comedian, God’s Smart Aleck, Michael Joiner.

 Please subscribe to the podcast and you’ll be automatically updated when Part II of this conversation picks up.